cnorick/curse-of-strahd-notes/Custom Monsters/Strahd Statblock.md

 bonus_actions: []
 reactions: []
 legendary_actions:
+  - name: ''
+    desc: Strahd can take 3 legendary actions, choosing from the options below.
+Only one legendary action can be used at a time and only at the end of another creature's turn.
+Strahd regains spent legendary actions at the start of its turn.
   - name: Move
     desc: Strahd moves up to his speed without provoking opportunity attacks.
   - name: Unarmed Strike